 Is it that time of year again already?
 Time to begin the tedious and lengthy process of taking your inventory?
 Of course, a periodic inventory system is just one option to stay on top of your inventory.
 But have you considered using a perpetual inventory system?
 You know, one that stays up to date automatically and eliminates a lot of the time-consuming tasks?

-Well if you haven’t considered which inventory management system you should be using, then you’ve come to the right place.
+Well, if you haven’t considered which inventory management system you should be using, then you’ve come to the right place.
 We’re about to define perpetual inventory and explore the benefits and challenges of using this method.

 What is a perpetual inventory system?